iturdikulov/notes/Price-Donut_tutorial_in_Blender.md

 To render video (if `Sequencer` enabled in `Output` tab → `Post Processing`) just use ==Render Animation (`C-F12`)==.

-TODO: copy Andrew nodes schemes into my notes
+- [ ] copy Andrew nodes schemes into my notes